kubu4/paper_oly_gbs/methods.md

 Sample Preparation and Sequencing

 Sample preparation, library construction, and sequencing were performed by the Beijing Genomics Institute (BGI; Beijing, China).
 Isolation of DNA was by via the salting out method.
 Briefly, tissue was lysed with Proteinase K, followed by ethanol precipitation of nucleic acids.
-Sample DNA was examined for integrity via agarose gel (Data Citation NUMBER: https://osf.io/ndu34/; Data Citation 2: http://doi.org/10.17605/OSF.IO/J8RC2).
+Sample DNA was examined for integrity via agarose gel (Data Citation 1: https://osf.io/ndu34/; Data Citation 2: http://doi.org/10.17605/OSF.IO/J8RC2).
 Thirty-two samples from each population were selected for sequencing.

 Library preparation was performed following the approach developed by \citet{Elshire_2011}.
 Oyster DNA and Illumina adapters containing barcodes were digested with ApeKI restriction enzyme (recognition site: GCWGC).
 Adapters were ligated to digested oyster DNA, with each individual oyster receiving a unique barcode.
 These libraries were pooled and subjected to polymerase chain reaction (PCR).
 Average insert size (219bp) was determined via Bioanalyzer (Agilent Technologies).
 This pool was sequenced on a HiSeq 4000 (Illumina) as an 100bp pair-end run.